Discrimination Under Alaska Law

 This may be proved when there is a history of the employer treating members of the class similarly, or if witnesses testify about the employer's statements which would constitute bias as understood by a reasonable person.
 Additionally, employers who fire someone or retaliate against them for bringing a discrimination lawsuit are clearly in violation of the law.

-Pursuing an employment discrimination claim can often be complicated, because they involve filing your claim with certain agencies.
-A Anchorage, Alaska lawyer can help you file in a timely manner, and while your case is pending, they can assist you in pursuing any available remedies.
+Pursuing an employment discrimination claim can often be complicated, because they involve filing your claim with particular agencies.
+An Anchorage, Alaska lawyer can help you file in a timely manner, and while your case is pending, they can assist you in pursuing any available remedies.